DevTk.AI

 Enterprise ($5,000+/month API spend)

 At enterprise scale, you want maximum capability and reliability.
-GPT-5 and Claude Opus 4.5 are the top choices for complex reasoning, long-form content, and agentic workflows.
-Gemini 2.5 Pro is worth considering if you need massive context windows (up to 1M tokens) at a lower per-token cost.
+GPT-5.5, Claude Opus 4.6, and Gemini 3.1 Pro are the current high-capability anchors for complex reasoning, long-form content, and agentic workflows.
+Gemini 2.5 Pro remains worth considering when you need a 2M-token context window at a lower per-token cost.

 Startup ($500-$5,000/month)

 This is where model routing matters most.
-Claude Sonnet 4.5 and GPT-4.1 deliver near-flagship quality at 5-10x lower cost.
-Pair them with Claude Haiku 4.5 or Gemini 2.5 Flash for classification, summarization, and other high-volume tasks.
+Claude Sonnet 4.6, GPT-5.4, GPT-5.2-Codex, Gemini 3.5 Flash, and Mistral Large 3 are stronger current anchors than older GPT-4.1 or Claude 4.5-era recommendations.
+Pair them with Claude Haiku 4.5, Gemini 2.5 Flash-Lite, DeepSeek V4 Flash, or Grok 4 Fast for classification, summarization, and other high-volume tasks.

 For a detailed head-to-head, see our OpenAI vs Anthropic comparison.